Brad Arnold, lead singer of Grammy-nominated rock band 3 Doors Down, dies at 47

 Brad Arnold, the lead singer of the Grammy-nominated rock band 3 Doors Down, died Saturday, months after he introduced that he had been identified with Stage 4 kidney most cancers.
 He was 47.

-The band mentioned in an announcement that Arnold “passed away peacefully, surrounded by loved ones, in his sleep after his courageous battle with cancer.”
+The band stated in a press release that Arnold “passed away peacefully, surrounded by loved ones, in his sleep after his courageous battle with cancer.”

 (*3*)

-3 Doors Down fashioned in Mississippi in 1995 and 4 years later obtained a Grammy nomination for the breakout hit “Kryptonite.”
-Arnold wrote the music in math class when he was 15 years previous, in response to the band assertion.
+3 Doors Down fashioned in Mississippi in 1995 and 4 years later acquired a Grammy nomination for the breakout hit “Kryptonite.”
+Arnold wrote the music in math class when he was 15 years outdated, in keeping with the band assertion.

-Their debut album, “The Better Life,” offered over 6 million copies.
+Their debut album, “The Better Life,” bought over 6 million copies.
 A second Grammy nomination got here in 2003, for the music “When I’m Gone.”

-The band mentioned Arnold “helped redefine mainstream rock music, blending post-grunge accessibility with emotionally direct songwriting and lyrical themes that resonated with everyday listeners.”
+The band stated Arnold “helped redefine mainstream rock music, blending post-grunge accessibility with emotionally direct songwriting and lyrical themes that resonated with everyday listeners.”

-While selling their fifth album, “Time of My Life,” Arnold mentioned he thought of himself fortunate to have carved out a profession within the music enterprise.
+While selling their fifth album, “Time of My Life,” Arnold stated he thought of himself fortunate to have carved out a profession within the music enterprise.

 “If you do something as long as we’ve done it, you can’t help but get better at it, you know?”
 Arnold advised The Associated Press in 2011.